 Located in the UK’s second city, Birmingham Airport flies to countless destinations all over the world.
 With an extensive selection of restaurants, shops and all the facilities you need, Birmingham Airport is a great choice for anyone flying from the UK.

 We’ve got lots of shops for you to browse while you wait for your flight to Ireland.
 Bag a bargain in World Duty Free, with many deals on perfume, alcohol, make-up and more.
 If you’ve forgotten any holiday essentials, fear not.
 Pick up toiletries in Boots or treat yourself to a new pair of trainers from JD Sports.
 Once you’ve shopped until you’ve dropped, relax at Aerospa.
 Offering an array of treatments from 15-minutes upwards in duration, you’re bound to start your holiday in a good mood.

 Hungry?
 Don’t worry, you’ll also find some fantastic cafés, bars and restaurants in our terminal where you can feast on a variety of cuisines before you fly.
-Enjoy an all-day brunch or mezze platter from Giraffe or grab a burger, chips and drink from Burger King.
-For a quick bite to eat and a coffee, Ritazza has a selection of pastries and baguettes freshly prepared from well-sourced ingredients.
+Enjoy an all-day brunch or mezze platter from Giraffe or grab a burger, chips and drink from Burger King or a coffee and pastry at Costa.
 If you fancy a drink before you fly, make sure you visit Wetherspoon.